csecht/opencv-contour-utility2/README.md

 While not a program issue, there is a potential source of confusion when using the example image, sample4.jpg (shapes).
 With the default settings, the white border around the black background will display a hexagon-shaped contour, which may be difficult to see, especially when using yellow --color option.
 Consequently, it will be counted as a hexagon shape unless, in main settings, it is not displayed as a contour by clicking the button for cv2.arcLength button instead of cv2.contourArea.

+Widths and grid spacing were generalized across platforms for settings/report windows, but may not be optimal for your particular setup.
+If a settings window seems too wide or too narrow, you can horizontally resize it for a better layout.

 ### Attributions

 Source of sample1.jpg image file: